hotspotty/documentation/docs/getting-started/hotspotty-quickstart.md

 ![Hotspot status](/img/getting-started/101-7.png)

 ## Payment management

-Create commission reports to pay your hosts or to
+Create commission reports to pay your hosts and more.